Getting Around Austria Austria's transportation network centers on ÖBB (Austrian Federal Railways), one of Europe's most reliable rail systems. Trains connect Vienna, Salzburg, Innsbruck, and Graz with frequent service throughout the day, though you'll want to check current schedules and fares throu

 Quick Transportation Tips

-Download the ÖBB Scotty app for real-time train schedules and ticket purchases across Austria
+Purchase the ÖBB Scotty app for real-time train schedules and digital tickets across Austria's extensive rail network

-Vienna's public transport operates on an honor system - keep your validated ticket until journey's end
+Vienna's public transport operates on an honor system - validate your ticket before boarding or risk fines from inspectors

 Book Transportation